fsbolero/Template/content/application/README.md

     * `Main.fs` contains the main body of the page.

 * `src/Server` is the host ASP.NET Core application, and contains your server-side code.

+## Learn more about Bolero

+To learn more about Bolero, you can check [the documentation](https://github.com/intellifactory/bolero/wiki).